The best things to do in Las Vegas in October

 For moderate temperatures and reasonably priced flights and hotel rooms, you could do far worse than to visit Las Vegas in October.
 Highs in the low 80s during the day mean you’ll still need to slap on the sunscreen if you’re opting for bare arms and legs, while evenings retain just about enough warmth to get away with light jumpers and jackets.
 Of course, this being Las Vegas, you don’t actually have to go outdoors at all: the Las Vegas Monorail runs the length of the Strip’s east side, connecting major resorts from the MGM Grand to the SAHARA, while a series of skywalks have you covered for crossing the Strip from one side to the other.

-That said, there are few things quite so magical as strolling the Strip after dark, when illuminated Eiffel Towers, fire-belching volcanoes and spectacular dancing fountains really ramp up the wow factor.
+That said, there are few things quite so magical as strolling the Strip after dark, when illuminated Eiffel Towers, giant animatronic frogs (yes, really) and spectacular dancing fountains really ramp up the wow factor.

 By October, many of the hotel pools are starting to close or reduce their opening hours.
 Beach bums rejoice though, because there’s still time to hit the 11-acre shoreline at the vast Mandalay Bay resort.
 Soak up some rays as you wiggle your toes in the warm sand.
 And yes, it’s the real deal: all 2,700 tons of it!
 You can also ride the breakers in the wave pool, float gently down the lazy river on an inflatable lounger or sip mojitos in the shade of a cabana.

 Step out in the evening to see some of the Strip’s biggest attractions at their most fabulous.
 The illuminated dancing fountains at the Bellagio are perhaps the biggest and best free show in town, their skyscraping jets of balletic water soaring and swaying in time with a booming soundtrack of rousing classical music and pop bangers.
-Also worth a few moments of your time are the exploding volcano out front of the Mirage and Paris Las Vegas’s gittering half-size replica Eiffel Tower.
-Head over to the Venetian, where hopeless romantics can board neon-lit gondolas and cruise the resort’s replica of the Grand Canal, complete with Rialto Bridge and singing gondolier!
+Also worth a few moments of your time are the giant animatronic frog and his pals at the Wynn’s trippy Lake of Dreams, and Paris Las Vegas’s shimmering half-size replica Eiffel Tower.
+Head over to the Venetian, where hopeless romantics can board neon-lit gondolas and cruise the resort’s facsimile of the Grand Canal, complete with Rialto Bridge and singing gondolier!

-But did you know Las Vegas also has some pretty awesome museums?
-It’s not all about hangovers, helicopter tours and high rolling here you know!
+Did you know Las Vegas also has some pretty awesome museums?
+It’s not all hangovers, helicopter tours and high rolling here, y’know!
 Grab handfuls of quarters and mosey on over to the Pinball Hall of Fame, where you can try your luck on over 150 operational machines, from old-school arcade classics to today’s all-singing, all-dancing ultra-modern gadgetry.
-The Mob Museum charts the history of organized crime in the USA (complete with Prohibition Era underground speakeasy serving real cocktails) while the utterly fascinating National Atomic Testing Museum takes you on a journey through Nevada’s explosive past.
+The Mob Museum charts the history of organized crime in the USA (complete with Prohibition Era underground speakeasy serving real cocktails) while the car’s the star at the eye-popping Hollywood Cars Museum, showcasing movie-star cars from The Love Bug, Back to the Future, the Bond movies and more, plus several flamboyant customized beauts from Liberace’s private car collection.

 Make no mistake: world-class entertainment is a 24/7, year-round certainty whenever you visit Las Vegas.
 And, while metropolises from Chicago to Shanghai have been dubbed ‘the city that never sleeps’, there really is no place quite like Vegas for round-the-clock partying.
 Suffice it to say then that October is no slouch in this department.

-From the beauty of the written word to the eye-popping visual extravaganza that is the annual RiSE festival, where thousands of lanterns are launched into the night sky from deep in the Mojave Desert, around 25 minutes outside Las Vegas.
-A ticket gets you two lanterns, plus a mat for sitting on as you enjoy the spectacular nighttime display.
-There's live music and oodles of excellent street food to enjoy, too.
+From the beauty of the written word to the eye-popping visual extravaganza that is the annual RISE festival, where thousands of lanterns are launched into the skies from deep in the Mojave Desert, around 25 minutes south of Las Vegas.
+A ticket gets you two lanterns, plus a mat for sitting on as you enjoy the spectacular nighttime display, live music and oodles of excellent street food.

 Stuart Bak